 This page is for all of Peter's buddies from High School and College.

-"Flash" was a bully at Peter's high school, and thus "Puny Parker" often was the target of his abuse.
+"Flash" was a jock at Peter's high school, and thus "Puny Parker" often was the target of his abuse.
 However, once he became Spider-Man, Peter began standing up to Flash.
 Ironically, Flash was always a big fan of the wall-crawler.
-After high school, the two went their separate ways, with Flash joining the army.
+After college, the two went their separate ways, with Flash joining the army.
 His time there mellowed him out considerably.
 So much so, that by the time he saw Peter again, the two realized they had more in common than they thought, and soon even became friends.
 They even ended up teaching at their old high school together.
 Peter taught science, while Flash taught gym.

 - Ascended Fanboy: Lampshaded when he gets the Venom suit.
 He shoots webs and wall crawls, shouting "I'm Spider-Man!"
 They correct him that he's actually the new Venom, and then he whines that some other super-heroes are Legacy Characters and he wanted to be one.

 - Badass Normal: Well, he didn't earn his rank as Corporal in the U.S. Army on looks.
 Due to his military training and former boxing career, Flash is an experienced hand-to-hand fighter and a trained marksman.

 - Character Development: He grew from being a Jerk Jock, to Jerk with a Heart of Gold, to one of Peter's closest friends in his adult life.
 His period in the army changed him from a reckless and immature youth to a tormented and conflicted man.

 - Redeeming Replacement: The fourth Venom is a gun-toting military operative who looks like he takes fashion tips from the Punisher - but he's still a fanboy at heart.
 He even refused to kill Cletus during Carnage USA because he knew he'd have to answer to Spider-Man afterwards.
 "I know it's silly, but I'm kind of a fan."